follnoob/pyed/README.md

     python3 setup.py install

 On Linux you can copy pyed.desktop to /usr/share/applications or ~/.local/share/applications to integrate pyed to your menu.
-Also you can use this file as desktop shortcut.
+Also you can use this file as desktop short-cut.

 only tested on Python 3.5.

-Supported operatingsystems:
+Supported operating-systems:

 - Linux (Main development on Mint 18)
 - Windows (Tested on Windows 10)